SachitPandya/Python/ReadMe.md

-<h4>This Repository contains all the python codes and functions which I have used ,This repository contains all things of Python from baics to ML and OpenCv</h4>
+<h4>This Repository contains all the python codes and functions which I have used ,This repository contains all things of Python from baics to ML ,OpenCv and Deep Learning</h4>

 <h2><b> Steps to run this Repository</b></h2>
 <h5>1.
 Clone the Repository</h5>